sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This conversation might also add details to the world, like what kinds of species and religions exist.

- * What species is your character, human, or something else?
+ * What species is your character, human, or something else from our Touchstone List?
  * Does your character steal things, or do they respect the concept of private property?
  * Before the adventure starts, is your character engaged in